epfl-ada/ada-2023-project-fauttrouverunnompourada/README.md

 ### Additional datasets

 Lately, the agency crawlers have worked to bring new information for our analysis.
-For now, the two additional datasets are:
+The two additional datasets are:
 - The user ratings of every movie from the IMDb website (at least every movie that had a rating).
 This will allow the agency to analyse the success of a movie based on two criteria: box-office revenue and critical acclaim.
 - The awards won and award nominations of every movie, also from the IMDb website.
 This allows us to judge even better how a certain movie was received, not only by the public, but also by the industry.

 We have also completed the box-office revenue data by grabbing from IMDb every revenue that was not previously there.

 All of this scraping was made using the [OMDb API](https://www.omdbapi.com/).

-In the future, we also wish to collect additional movie and actor data that we have not used to train our model in order to get some testing data.
-We will probably use the [Cinemagoer](https://cinemagoer.readthedocs.io/en/latest/) library to do so.

 ### Methods